GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/openid-connect.md

 ## Client Registration / Configuration

+OAuth clients need a `client_id` and `login_redirect_uri` to indicate to the Authorization Server where users should redirected post authorization.

+Clients can be dynamically registered or created manually by a Gluu admin.

+### Dynamic client registration
-OAuth clients need a client_id, and need to supply a login redirect uri-- where the Authorization Server should redirect the end user to, post authorization.
-The Gluu Server enables an administrator to manually create a client via the oxTrust web interface.
-However, OpenID Connect also defines a standard API where clients can register themselves-- [Dynamic Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html).
+OpenID Connect defines a standard API where clients can register themselves-- [Dynamic Client Registration](http://openid.net/specs/openid-connect-registration-1_0.html).
 You can find the registration URL by calling the configuration endpoint (`/.well-known/openid-configuration`).